angular/angular-cli/docs/documentation/stories/proxy.md

 You can read more about what options are available [here](https://webpack.js.org/configuration/dev-server/#devserver-proxy).

-We can then add the `proxyConfig` option to the serve target:
+We can then add the `proxyConfig` option, which can be find in angular.json, to the serve target:

 ```json
 "architect": {